Lake Nona, Florida (Tavistock Development)

 The Move Nona autonomous vehicle program launched in September 2019 with an inaugural route connecting residential neighborhoods to a shopping and dining district in the 17-square-mile planned community of Lake Nona.

 The service currently runs seven days a week providing mobility access to various parts of the community.
-A total of three routes are currently in service paving the way for one of the largest autonomous fleets in the world within a single community.
+A total of four routes are currently in service paving the way for one of the largest autonomous fleets in the world within a single community.

 Each one of the routes provides mobility access to different parts of the community and tests different use cases.